rashee1997/ai-wallgen/README.md

 ## 🙏 Acknowledgments

-- Google's Gemini API and Imagen 3 model
+- Google's Gemini API and Imagen 3 model for AI image generation
-- The open-source community
+- The open-source community for various tools and libraries
 - All contributors to this project
+- Special thanks to the Python community for the excellent libraries used in this project

 ---